 5 Key issues

-Editor’s Note: This clause contains all the key issues identified during the study.

 5.1 Key Issue #1: Support of EAP-AKA’ authentication for NSWO

 5.1.1 Key issue details

 For 5G access authentication, two authentication methods EAP-AKA’ and 5G AKA are supported over both 3GPP access and non-3GPP access.
 Currently the procedure in 3GPP TS 33.402 which are used for (4G) Non-Seamless WLAN Offload (NSWO) over trusted non-3GPP access in 23.402 foresees that the UE may send its IMSI in clear text, i.e. unencrypted, over that air interface and to the AAA server in the core network.
 To support NSWO for users with credentials defined in a 5GC, the NSWO authentication procedure needs to make use of credentials provided by the 5GC (i.e. by the UDM/ARPF in the 5GC).
 The new NSWO authentication procedures should also support the same or similar level of security and privacy as in 5GS, i.e. to never expose the IMSI/SUPI in the clear.
 Since the UEs may be provisioned by the operators to use EAP-AKA’, this may be the easiest authentication method to be adopted for 5G NSWO.